 Because of the cancelled flight two days ago, I missed my flight and was now staying in Bhutan illegally.
 We had to drive all the way to Thimpu and back to get a one-day visa extension.
 Its amazing that there is no immigration office in Paro.

 "How many times have you been back and forth on this road?"
 Jamyang asked.
-Looks like this was the eighty.
+Looks like this was the eighth.
 Or was it the seventh?

 There was still one adventure left.
 Jamyang once mentioned a Dzong near Paro that was the first and oldest in Bhutan, but had been destroyed by fire.
 Since I have already seen almost everything in Paro twice it was an interesting half-day excursion.

 Paro valley is quite long, and the farther you drive from the town, the more rustic, rugged, and beautiful it is.
 It took about half an hour before the four-hundred-year-old ruins perched regally on a hill with a commanding view of the valley below.

 Drukygal Dzong was built in 1649 to protect Bhutan from the invading Tibetans.
 It was almost completely destroyed in a fire in 1951.
 Visiting there involves a hike up a trail and four hundred year old stone steps that are slippery in the rain.
 Oh boy.
 But there was quite a bit to see there, despite the "keep out" signs.
 In honor of the birth of K5's first child (the future K6), the dzong is being rebuilt.